AdobeDocs/aep-mobile-sdkdocs/src/pages/home/release-notes/index.md

 ### iOS Mobile Core 5.x and compatible extensions

+Starting May 7th, 2024, our iOS releases will include signed XCFrameworks.
+Additionally, we've updated all our 5.0.0 releases with signed XCFrameworks as well.

 New major version of the Mobile Core SDK for iOS has been released along with updates to other extensions.
 The current release includes the following changes:

 * Updated the minimum supported version to iOS 12.0 and tvOS 12.0 (for extensions which support tvOS).